stuartpb/petlogs/petlog-stukilla.md

 selected "invert control" for the Z axis in the printer profile because up moved it down and vice versa

+## 2018-03-13

+okay so a week ago I tried a `pacman -Syu` right before I had to leave for a meeting, which was a bad idea.
+I tried to have the update running with me with the lid closed in the car after all the packages were downloaded, but it appears that it went to sleep at some point

+when I tried to wake it up, it was installing boost

+anyway I'm too busy to recap right now but long story short I resolved the broken installation but wifi is still not working

 ## asked questions

 ### why is my video performance so bad?